dxw/playbook/playbook.md

 We’re also offering internal facing roles, for example, in our busy commercial and marketing teams who also support our sister company, Tradecraft.
 These roles are not billed back to our clients.

 If you think this might be for you, please apply through our jobs page.

-## Sustainability

-We at dxw are working towards becoming a more environmentally sustainable company.
-We are focusing on three main areas to reduce our impact:

-### Our Offices

-In our offices we recycle waste where possible and are in the process of switching to environmentally friendly office supplies & refreshments.
-We are also in the process of changing to renewable energy suppliers.

-### Our Products

-We are aware that digital services have a significant environmental impact.
-We are finding ways to reduce our contribution to that.
-This will involve hosting where possible with renewable energy and building our products efficiently.

-### Our Behaviours

-Whenever possible we opt for rail travel.
-Due to client needs this isn’t always possible but we’re investigating how offset our carbon footprint in future.
-We often work remotely which reduces the need for travel.
-We’re exploring ways to lower our own individual environmental impact.

 ## Our professions